Scanning your connection...

 What is Beneficial Ownership Information (BOI)?

-Data identifying the real individuals who ultimately own or control a legal entity — required by FinCEN under the Corporate Transparency Act (CTA) until March 2025, when all U.S.-formed companies were exempted from reporting.
+Data identifying the real individuals who ultimately own or control a legal entity — required by FinCEN under the Corporate Transparency Act (CTA) for some entities; US-formed companies are exempt under FinCEN's March 2025 interim final rule (as of May 2026, interim and subject to change).

 Also known as: BOI, BOI Report, BOI Filing, Beneficial Ownership Report, Corporate Transparency Act, CTA